Introduction to using Git and GitHub for software development

 Staging and Committing

-For our first commit we saw that this is a two step process - first we use git add then git commit.
+For our first commit we saw that this is a two step process - first we use git stage then git commit.
 This is an important pattern used by Git.
 To understand this in more detail it’s useful to know that git has three ‘areas’.

 The relationship between the commands we’ve seen so far and the different areas of Git are show below: How git commands relate to different git areas